pwittchen/interview-questions/google-developer.md

 Google Developer Interview Questions
 ====================================

 **note**: Google (and other FANG companies) has different approach to interviews, which is based mostly on algorithmic and analytical skills (at least on the first stage).
-In this document, I'm collecting my basic tips, information and sample questions, which could be relevant during preparations process
+In this document, I'm collecting my basic tips, information and sample questions, which could be relevant during preparations process.
+Moreover, I also haven't passed this process (yet), but I participated in it.

 TBD.